 GRANT ALL PRIVILEGES ON `mem%`.* TO 'service_manager'@'127.0.0.1';

 GRANT REPLICATION CLIENT, SUPER, PROCESS, SELECT ON *.* TO 'service_manager'@'127.0.0.1';

 The Service Manager user's credentials are required by the MySQL Enterprise Service Manager installation process.

-As of MySQL Enterprise Monitor 3.4.2, if you are using a MySQL Server repository other than the installation bundled with the MySQL Enterprise Service Manager installation, the installer checks your MySQL Server for the following, minimum requirements:
+If you are using a MySQL Server repository other than the installation bundled with the MySQL Enterprise Service Manager installation, the installer checks your MySQL Server for the following, minimum requirements: